taichi-dev/taichi/docs/gui.rst

 .. note::

-    The position parameter ``pos`` expects an input of a tuple of 2, whose values are the relative position of the object.
+    The position parameter ``pos`` expects an input of a 2-element tuple, whose values are the relative position of the object.
     ``(0.0, 0.0)`` stands for the lower left corner of the window, and ``(1.0, 1.0)`` stands for the upper right corner.